Marcel-Allam/genomics-nextflow-variant-calling/README.md

   --reads "data/fastq/*_{R1,R2}.fastq.gz" \
   --reference "data/reference/genome.fa"
 ```
+---

 ## 9. Disclaimer

-**This pipeline is intended as a portfolio project.
+This pipeline is intended as a portfolio project.
 It has not undergone analytical validation, regulatory certification, or clinical quality assurance procedures required for diagnostic use.

----
-If you would like example data to use then follow the instructions below.
-The script below downloads a small paired-end FASTQ sample from the ENA public archive and a minimal GRCh38 (chr22) reference genome from the Ensembl FTP repository, allowing users to run the full pipeline without large datasets.**